 More reading : Shimano Ultegra Di2 (R8100) vs Dura-Ace Di2 (R9200)

-SRAM B-gap specifications
+SRAM B-gap adjustment steps

 The table below shows the B-gap for SRAM AXS Road (12-speed) rear derailleur and cassette sizes combination.
+There are two variants of the rear derailleur,

 - Short cage, supports maximum 33T cassette